Weixin07/Google-Maps-List-Comparator/README.md

 - **Manual refresh**: the new `refresh_place_details` Tauri command reuses the same queue logic and surfaces in the UI as a "Refresh details" action.
 Telemetry now includes per-import stats for total rows, cache hits, Places calls, and pending lookups so rate limiters/regressions are easy to spot.
 - **Comparison engine**: a `compare_lists` command computes overlap, A-only, and B-only sets directly from the normalized DB state, including pending counts derived from `raw_items`.
 React renders the snapshot with live counts and the top normalized places for each partition so QA can see deterministic results immediately after an import.

+## Sprint 4 Highlights

+- **Settings control plane**: the settings panel now surfaces SQLCipher lifecycle data, telemetry buffer paths, and drive config health while exposing a runtime telemetry toggle and Places API rate-limit slider wired to the Rust normalizer.
+- **Telemetry uplink**: the TypeScript telemetry adapter hashes `place_id` values with a per-install salt, falls back to the Tauri queue when offline, and can stream buffered batches to any PostHog-compatible endpoint.
+- **Packaging polish**: the NSIS template now ships the real product name/icons, embeds the WebView2 bootstrapper, and the README documents the unsigned installer expectations plus how secrets flow into `pnpm tauri build`.
+- **CI/CD release hooks**: GitHub Actions lint/type/test, build the Windows installer, upload it as an artifact, and attach it to a draft GitHub Release whenever a `v*` tag lands on `main`.

 ## Development Workflow

 Run these from the repository root: